-Some brain injuries result in paralysis or permanent disabling injuries that leave the victim unable to work again or limit the type of work a person can do.
+Some brain injuries result in paralysis or permanently disabling injuries that leave the victim unable to work again or limit the type of work a person can do.

 If you have suffered any kind of blow to the head, you should have a medical evaluation by a doctor.
 It is very important to seek prompt medical attention if you lost consciousness, experienced confusion or disorientation, developed a persistent headache, and had balance problems.

 Falls are the leading causes of traumatic brain injuries.
-Slipping on a wet floor, tumbling down stairs, falling from a ladder or tripping on a loose carpet many cause a head injury.
+Slipping on a wet floor, tumbling downstairs, falling from a ladder, or tripping on a loose carpet many causes a head injury.
 Older adults are particularly vulnerable to brain injuries caused by falls.

 Crashes involving cars, trucks, or motorcycles also are common causes of traumatic brain injury.
 Motorcyclists are particularly susceptible to severe traumatic brain injuries because of the lack of restraints that motorcycles have to shield the rider from injury.
-Pedestrians who are struck by a vehicle, bicyclists, and electric scooters are vulnerable to injuries from their head striking the hard surface of the vehicle or the pavement.
+Pedestrians who are struck by a vehicle, bicyclists, and electric scooters are vulnerable to injuries from their heads striking the hard surface of the vehicle or the pavement.
 A high-speed collision may cause a bone fracture in which the skull fragments damage brain tissue.